 Later, their was a reception for 2,000 guests from all walks of Spaniard society including foreign ambassadors.

-At the stroke of midnight, King Felipe VI officially became Spain's new monarch following a ceremony at the Royal Palace in Madrid which approved and enactmented a law bringing into effect Juan Carlos's abdication.
+At the stroke of midnight, King Felipe VI officially became Spain's new monarch following a ceremony at the Royal Palace in Madrid which approved and enacted a law bringing into effect King Juan Carlos' abdication.

 On Wednesday night, a tearful King Juan Carlos signed his abdication of the Spanish throne after a four-decade reign, leaving the crown to his 46-year-old son, Felipe VI.